 Sign up for Chalkbeat Detroit’s free newsletter to keep up with the city’s public school system and Michigan education policy.

-The mayor of Detroit doesn’t have any control over the operation of schools in the city, but can still have an influence.
+The mayor of Detroit doesn’t have any control over the operation of schools in the city but can still have an influence.

 In interviews with Chalkbeat during the campaign, community leaders and education advocates offered these ideas for what the mayor could do:

 Transportation: Many high school students take the city’s public buses to get to and from school.
-Many students say the bus system isn’t reliable, buses are often late, and sometimes, buses pass them up.
+Many students say that the bus system isn’t reliable, buses are often late, and sometimes, buses pass them up.
 Students have also expressed concerns about safety while waiting at bus stops and on buses.
 The mayor can work with the Detroit Department of Transportation to improve reliability of bus service, including wait times, address safety concerns, and ensure bus stops are located in areas that are convenient for students.

 Housing: Many Detroit families are struggling with housing insecurity, and the number of children experiencing homelessness is on the rise.
 Two Michigan State University political science professors wrote earlier this year that rising rents in the city are playing a role in housing challenges.
 About 59% of families with school-aged children are renters in Detroit, according to this fact sheet from Wayne State University researchers.
 The city has invested a lot in creating affordable housing, but concerns were raised during the campaign that the affordable housing isn’t affordable enough for the average Detroit resident.
 Meanwhile, evictions can create instability for children attending school.